Master's and Graduate Certificate in Israel Education

 - Apply the foundational principles, pedagogies and tools of Israel education to formal and informal Jewish educational environments.

-- Step 3: Select applicants are recommended for GW admission and are invited to submit an application to GW.
-Review our step-by-step guide to applying to GSEHD >
+- Review our step-by-step guide to applying to GSEHD >

 To be considered for admission, applicants must submit the online application form as well as the following required supporting documents.
 There is no application fee.